Aquafina-water-bottle/jp-mining-note/docs/docs/updating.md

 > (Main window) →  `Browse` →  `Fields...`.

-The `install.py` is picky about fields and its order, and the script will reject any note type with modifications to the field list (by default).
+The `install.py` is picky about fields and its order, and by default, the script will reject any note type with modifications to the field list.

 To fix this, there are a few cases to go through.